Availity/availity-ekko/docs/readme/partials/proxy.md

 ```

 If you omit the port, or set it to `0`, Ekko will let the OS assign a random open port.
-This allows you to run multiple servers without keeping track of all ports being used. (@see Example 2)
+This allows you to run multiple servers without keeping track of all ports being used. (see Example 2)

 ##### Example 2 Dynamic Port (Ekko only)